openmhealth/shimmer/README.md

 * [RunKeeper](http://developer.runkeeper.com/healthgraph) ([application management portal](http://runkeeper.com/partner))
 * [Withings](http://oauth.withings.com/api)

-The above links point to the developer website of each API.
-You'll need to visit these websites to register your application and obtain authentication credentials for each of the shims you want to enable.

 If any of links are incorrect or out of date, please [submit an issue](https://github.com/openmhealth/shimmer/issues) to let us know.

-Once credentials are obtained for a particular API, navigate to the settings tab of the Shimmer console and fill them in.
+Once credentials are obtained for a particular API, navigate to the settings tab of the console and fill them in.

-(If you didn't build the console, uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials and restart Jetty.
-If you installed using Docker, you can restart Jetty using `supervisorctl restart jetty`.
+(If you didn't build the console, uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials and rebuild the API endpoint.)
-If you installed manually, terminate your running Gradle process and restart it.)

 ## Authorising access to a third-party user account from the console

 The data produced by a third-party API belongs to some user account registered on the third-party system.
-To allow a shim to read that data, you'll need to initiate an authorization process that lets the account holder grant the shim access to their data.
+To allow a shim to read that data, you'll need to initiate an authorization process that lets the holder of that user account grant the shim access to their data.

 To initiate the authorization process from the console,